ibm-cloud-docs/containers/cs_dns.md

 Set up the `NodeLocal` DNS caching agent on select worker nodes for improved cluster DNS performance and availability in your {{site.data.keyword.containerlong_notm}} cluster.
 For more information, see the [Kubernetes docs](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/){: external}.
 {: shortdesc}

 By default, cluster DNS requests for pods that use a `ClusterFirst` [DNS policy](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy){: external} are sent to the cluster DNS service.
 If you enable `NodeLocal` DNS caching on a worker node, the cluster DNS requests for these pods that are on the worker node are sent instead to the local DNS cache, which listens on link-local IP address 169.254.20.10.
-Additionally, in clusters that run Kubernetes 1.16 or later, the DNS cache also listens on the cluster IP of the `kube-dns` service in the `kube-system` namespace.
+The DNS cache also listens on the cluster IP of the `kube-dns` service in the `kube-system` namespace.

 Do not add the DNS cache label when you already use [zone-aware DNS](#dns_zone_aware) in your cluster.
 {: important}